Skip to main content

 NEON Ambassadors can benefit from...

-• A trusted network of like-minded peers: meet, interact with, and learn from people across a multitude of disciplines and expertise, promoting science, education, outreach, and policy implementation.
-This will predominantly take place virtually, but NEON will endeavor to explore opportunities to bring Ambassadors together in person when global events permit.
+• A trusted network of like-minded peers: meet, interact with, and learn from people across a multitude of disciplines and expertise, promoting research, education, scientific outreach, and translational science.

-• Dedicated community platform: A slack channel dedicated to program offering direct access to fellow Ambassadors and NEON staff and support.
+• Dedicated community platform: A Slack channel dedicated to the program providing access to fellow Ambassadors, NEON staff, and support.

-• Dedicated community GDrive and toolkit: a one-stop-shop to navigate all Ambassador resources and toolkits that will evolve with the needs of the cohort.
+• Dedicated community toolkit: a one-stop-shop to navigate all Ambassador trainings, resources, and tools that will evolve with the needs of the cohort.

-• Exposure to “Big Science:” experience big science operations and resulting data streams in a way that is not typically accessible.
-This illuminates the challenges and opportunities of the evolving NEON program at a continental scale - Ambassadors are part of this effort.
+• Exposure to “Big Science:” Experience large-scale science operations and resulting data streams through unique opportunities.
+This exposure highlights both the challenges and opportunities of the evolving NEON program and a continental scale network.

-• Access resources for catalyzing wider community engagement: Take part in organizing conference / engagement activities that expose NEON to wider communities and partners; catalyze new ideas aimed at empowering more people to use NEON data (e.g., development of new tools) using NEON resources.
+• Access to resources for catalyzing wider community engagement: Take part in and lead activities that expose NEON to a wider set of communities and partners; catalyze new ideas to empower more people to use NEON data, samples, and other resources (e.g., development of new tools).

-• Amplifying professional profiles: build recognition within the Ambassador community and beyond through NEON seminars, partnerships, web pages, and social media.
+• Amplified professional profiles: build recognition within the Ambassador community and beyond through NEON seminars, partnerships, web pages, and social media.

 Application Process and Deadline